flexibeast/s6-man-pages/README.md

 It is currently a work in progress:

-* many pages still need to be linted;
 * some pages do not yet conform to mdoc(7) conventions;
 * some pages need to use more appropriate macros;
 * links to Web pages still need to be added.